Director, Warrior Cross Cultural Center

-Stephanie Hubbard was appointed as the Interim Director for Student Leadership and Development in March of 2018.
+Stephanie Hubbard was appointed as the Director for Student Leadership and Development in 2021.
 She started at Stanislaus State in August of 2017 as the Special Assistant to the Vice President of Student Affairs working to open the Diversity Center in November of 2017.
 A native of California, she has worked in four different regions of the country throughout her career and, prior to coming to Stanislaus State, worked at San Jose State University and UC Davis in University Housing.

 “I love working with the amazing students at Stanislaus State!
 It is important that we work collaboratively with our campus partners to ensure that our students get the most out of their collegiate experience.”
 Hubbard said.
 “As the Interim Director of Student Leadership and Development, I strive to support and empower students through our Orientation program, connect them with student organizations that feed their passions, and provide a variety of opportunities to help them grow as leaders.”

 Assistant Vice President for Operations, Planning and Assessment

 Ms. Jennifer Humphrey joined Student Affairs in December of 2019.
 She is an alumna and twenty-year employee of Stanislaus State.
 Over her career she has served in roles as the Assistant Director and Director of Housing and Residential Life, University Judicial Officer and Executive Assistant for the Vice President for Student Affairs at Stanislaus State.
 She has worked with financial planning, strategic planning, assessment, student support services, facilities management, recruitment and retention strategies, contracts and procurement, human resource management and operations.